armak/Leviathan-2.0/README.md

 ### NO_UNIFORMS
 Enables using the gl_Color vertex attribute to pass variables to the shader instead of the usual uniform uploading.
 This saves one function import and around 10 bytes.

+## Contributing
+Fork your own and submit a pull request, ideas always welcome.
+Please don't add any additional dependencies unless it's a single-file-header library or something similar, and non-GPL licensed.
+Inclusion of CMake or other such tools is also not considered.

 ## TODO
 * Automatically dump audio in Editor mode if no .wav already exists.
 * Support for more softsynths?
 * Editor mode overlays (non-interactive seekbar, etc.).
 * More preprocessor macros for additional shader passes.
 * Maybe figure out something better to replace #define hell...

+## Acknowledgements
+* Rimina for initial motivation and OpenGL debug functions.
+* LJ for giving suggestions for some nice hacks.
+* Fizzer for help with implementing some of said hacks.
+* iq for the original 4k intro framework.
+* Mentor and Blueberry for Crinkler.
+* LLB for Shader Minifier.
+This fork is used in the framework: https://github.com/armak/Shader_Minifier.
+* Numerous people for various resources and information: auld, ps, cce, msqrt, ferris, yzi, las to name a few.